 Naturally as a high powered company, EY receives a lot of applications.
 The company estimates that over 300,000 people applied for a little over 15,000 positions in 2016.
 In other words, EY has a 5% acceptance rate.
 The company has hired more people each year though, over 16,000 jobs are expected to be filled this year.
 The company’s advisory services are growing significantly, reportedly growth has been about 20% annually in recent years.

 As with a lot of companies, internships are a great way to get your foot into the door of a firm.
-According to how to write an argumentative essay introduction, 95% of interns received full time job offers after their program.
+According to this anonymous intern, 95% of interns received full time job offers after their program.
 The intern interviews were reportedly very straight forward.
 More than anything it was a behavioral interview, where you would discuss your past experiences.
 The former intern (and now EY employee) recommends staying relaxed and confident.

 EY treats their interns well.
 They receive an average of $25 an hour, and are given stipends for food and housing.
 Near the end of their summer program, they’re all flown out to a conference in Orlando with the CEO and other high level managers for a day of group games like tug of war.
 They then flew all of the interns out to New York at the end of their program to provide gift bags, as well as full time offers for many of the interns.